OpenBuildings/functest/guide/functest/getting-started.md

 __Selenium Driver__

 This driver uses selenium 2 JSON wire protocol to communicate with real browsers but you'll have to have selenium server running that talks to the said browser.
-It acts as a lightweight Selenium WebDriver implementation.
+It acts as a lightweight Selenium Webdriver implementation.

 Ajax